 How Many Amps Does a LED Light Bulb Use?

 The number of amps that an LED light draws depends on the wattage of the bulb and the voltage of your home’s electrical system.
-On average, a 9W and 15W LED light bulb use 0.075A and 0.125A, respectively.
+On average, 9W and 15W LED light bulbs will use 0.075A and 0.125A, respectively.
 But generally, LED lights use up to 80% less power than traditional incandescent bulbs, meaning their amperage draw is much lower than their traditional counterparts.